Dialogflow's Slack Integration makes it easy to create your own Slack apps and bots and train them to understand natural language.

 Continuing Slack Setup

-Now that you've set up Slack and Dialogflow, you'll enable both OAuth and Event Requests URLs, that are provided by Dialogflow.
+Now that you've set up Slack and Dialogflow, you'll enable OAuth, Event Requests URLs (provided by Dialogflow) and Event Subscriptions.

 Add OAuth URL